djacura/AGame/README.md

 - Country selector
 - button to update information.

-**If save info selector box is checked on the checkout page then that info saves into this area.**
+**If the save info selector box is checked on the checkout page then that info saves into this area.**

 ### Right Block contains: